careers without boundaries...

 We are a full service national law firm with offices in Birmingham, Exeter, London, Manchester and Nottingham – with an impressive client portfolio, including blue chip corporates, local and owner managed businesses, NHS trusts, major insurers, education and public sector organisations.

-We have delivered consecutive organic growth over the last eight years which is a testament to a successful sector strategy, our commitment to invest in people and infrastructure and an ability to develop long-term client relationships based on trust and a true partnership approach.
+We have delivered consecutive organic growth over the last ten years which is a testament to a successful sector strategy, our commitment to invest in people and infrastructure and an ability to develop long-term client relationships based on trust and a true partnership approach.

 Building ‘a business to be proud of’